 RPN 102 specifies the low-pass filter cutoff for Z (finger pressure) in 2 Hz units.

-RPN 0 is unchanged from MPE, except that MPE+ always uses pitch bend range of 96.
+RPN 0 is unchanged from MPE, except that MPE+ always uses a pitch bend range of 96.

 The Continuum sends this RPN sequence (filter cutoff corresponds to half the effective sample rate):